khulnasoft-lab/design.khulnasoft.com/contents/components/path.md

 ### When not to use

+- To segment tasks that are related and linear, use a [stepper](/components/stepper) instead.
-- To indicate a user’s progress within a process, for example, in a checkout flow, use a [progress bar](/components/progress-bar).
+- To represent percentage of completion or progress of an activity, process, or task, use a [progress bar](/components/progress-bar) instead.

 ### Variants